mrmcshane/docker-training/03-database-container/README.md

 ### Configuring MariaDB

-We will want to properly configure mariadb with a password this time to ensure that
+We will want to properly configure mariadb with a password this time to ensure at least a basic level of security.

 Looking at the documentation, the root password can be set by configuring an environment variable `MARIADB_ROOT_PASSWORD` with a password on startup:
 ```